-The Athena Swan charter mark is a national initiative that recognises commitment to tackling gender inequality in higher education and research.
+The Athena Swan Charter mark is a national initiative that recognises commitment to tackling gender inequality in higher education and research.
 Originally designed to target improvement for women within science, technology, engineering, mathematics and medicine subjects, and senior positions, it has now been extended to include arts, humanities, social science, business, and law.
-We hold an Institutional Bronze award and are working towards the Silver award in 2024.
+We hold an Institutional Bronze award and are working towards a Silver award in 2024.
 Several of our schools including Hertfordshire Business School, Hertfordshire Law School, School of Creative Arts, Education, Engineering and Computer Science, Humanities, and Life and Medical Sciences currently hold a Bronze award.

 The School of Health and Social Work, and Physics, Astronomy and Mathematics hold a Silver award.

-The School of Life and Medical Sciences has recently submitted for a Silver award, and the newly merged School of Social Sciences, Humanities and Education (SSHE) are preparing their submission for a Bronze renewal.
+The School of Life and Medical Sciences has recently submitted for a Silver award, and the newly merged School of Social Sciences, Humanities and Education (S.H.E) has submitted for a Bronze renewal award